reazndev/My-autohotkey-setup/readme.md

 ## My AHK Setup

+Outdated now since I switched from Windows to Linux and use my Hyprland config for these hotkeys now.

+---

 My AHK setup that brings some VIM commands to your entire desktop environment as well as some nice quality of life commands.

 Still work in progress